 Some objects, including occupants, rooms, stairs, and doors, can be edited through manipulator handles.
 Handles act as points on an object that can either be dragged with the selection tool or edited by the keyboard to edit the attached object.
-Handles only appear on selected objects and show as blue dots as shown in Figure 134.
+Handles only appear if a single object is selected and show as blue dots as shown in Figure 145.